F-22 Raptor Stealth

 Everyone can recognize that all of this discussion is meaningless if engines continue to deposit carbon (one of the highest emissivity materials known) on duct walls.
 For the infrared coating to be effective, it is not sufficient to have a very low particulate ratio in the engine exhaust, but to have one that is essentially zero.

 Carbon buildup on hot engine parts is a cumulative situation, and there are very few bright, shiny parts inside exhaust nozzles after a number of hours of operation.
-For this reason alone, it is likely that emissivity control will predominantly be employed on surfaces other than those exposed to engine exhaust gases, i.e., inlets and aircraft external parts.
+For this reason alone, it is likely that emissivity control would predominantly be employed on surfaces other than those exposed to engine exhaust gases, i.e., inlets and aircraft external parts.

 The other available variable is temperature.
 This, in principle, gives a great deal more opportunity for radiation reduction than emissivity, because of the large exponential dependence.
 The general equation for emitted radiation is that it varies with the product of emissivity and temperature to the fourth power.

 However, this is a great simplification, because it does not account for the frequency shift of radiation with temperature.
-In the frequency range at which most simple detectors work (one to five microns), and at typical hot-metal temperatures, the exponential dependency will be typically near eight rather than four, and so at a particular frequency corresponding to a specific detector, the radiation will be proportional to the product of the emissivity and temperature to the eighth power.
+In the frequency range at which most simple detectors work (one to five microns), and at typical hot-metal temperatures, the exponential dependency will be typically near eight rather than four, and so at a particular frequency corresponding to a specific detector, the radiation would be proportional to the product of the emissivity and temperature to the eighth power.
 It is fairly clear that a small reduction in temperature can have a much greater effect than any reasonably anticipated reduction in emissivity.

 The third approach is masking.
 This is clearly much easier to do when the majority of the power is taken off by the turbine, as in a propjet or helicopter application, than when the jet provides the basic propulsive force.